bigrivi/black-panther/README.md

 <img src="resources/Black Panther.png" alt="BlackPanther is a Full stack web application scaffold,Using FastAPI,BetterCRUD,Refine and more." width="200" height="auto">
 </p>
 Black Panther is the name of a stray cat I feed.
 It is very cute and obedient.
 We have a good relationship.
 My daughter gave it the name, which I think is good.
 I hope it can live a good life.

+## Off Topic
+I really want to thank this project.
+In the loneliest moments of my life, it has always motivated me to move forward and complete these features with a high pursuit as my goal.

 ## Author